harrylongworth/my1st-etextbook-boilerplate/my1st-etextbook-boilerplate-guide.md

 **Kindle Create version:**

-Example of content suggested by Kindle Create for his section:
+Below is an example of the copyright text suggested when you use Kindle Create:

-> Start:
+---

 All rights reserved.